Consider insulating your home before installing a heat pump!

 • Make sure an MCS approved installer carries out any heat pump installation, otherwise you won’t be eligible for the Renewable Heat Incentive.

-If you are based in London and want to get a heat pump installed, we can help you through the process to ensure that you get a quality system installed by an MCS installer, as well as all the necessary documentation to get your hands on the Renewable Heat Incentive, so if you would like to know more, call us on 0208 144 0897.
+If you are based anywhere in the UK and want to get a heat pump installed, we can help you through the process to ensure that you get a quality system installed by an MCS installer, as well as potentially find out more about the Warm Homes Plan, then get in touch below.

 Interested in external wall insulation?